 Any facility, regardless of its size or location, faces vulnerabilities in the healthcare environment.
 VHA requires managers to conduct environment of care inspection rounds and resolve issues in a timely manner.
 The goal of the environment of care program is to reduce and control environmental hazards and risks; prevent accidents and injuries; and maintain safe conditions for patients, visitors, and staff.
-The physical environment of a healthcare organization must not only be functional but should also promote healing.54
+The physical environment of a healthcare organization must not only be functional, but should also promote healing.57

 The purpose of this facet of the OIG inspection was to determine whether the facility maintained a clean and safe healthcare environment in accordance with applicable requirements.
 The OIG examined whether the facility met requirements in selected areas that are often associated with higher risks of harm to patients, such as in the locked inpatient mental health unit.
-The inspection team also looked at facility compliance with emergency management processes.55
+The inspection team also looked at facility compliance with emergency management processes.58

 VHA requires its facilities to have the "capacity for [providing] mental health services for veterans with acute and severe emotional and/or behavioral symptoms causing a safety risk to self or others, and/or resulting in severely compromised functional status.
-This level of care is typically provided in an inpatient setting;" however, for facilities that do not have inpatient mental health services, that "capacity" could mean facilitating care at a nearby VA or non-VA facility.
-56
+This level of care is typically provided in an inpatient setting;" however, for facilities that do not have inpatient mental health services, that "capacity" could mean facilitating care at a nearby VA or non-VA facility.59

 VHA requires managers to establish a comprehensive emergency management program to ensure the continuity of patient care and hospital operations in the event of a natural disaster or other emergency.
 This includes conducting a hazard vulnerability analysis and developing an emergency operations plan.
-These requirements are meant to support facilities' efforts to identify and minimize harm from potential hazards, threats, incidents, and events related to healthcare and other essential services.57 Managers must also develop utility management plans to increase reliability and reduce failures of electrical power distribution systems in accordance with TJC,58
+These requirements are meant to support facilities' efforts to identify and minimize harm from potential hazards, threats, incidents, and events related to healthcare and other essential services.60 Managers must also develop utility management plans to increase reliability and reduce failures of electrical power distribution systems in accordance with TJC,61

-54 VHA Directive 1608, Comprehensive Environment of Care (CEOC Program), February 1, 2016.
+57 VHA Directive 1608, Comprehensive Environment of Care (CEOC Program), February 1, 2016.

-55 Applicable requirements for high-risk areas and emergency management include those detailed in or by various VHA Directives, Joint Commission hospital accreditation standards, Occupational Safety and Health Administration, American National Standards Institute (ANSI)/Association for the Advancement of Medical Instrumentation (AAMI), and National Fire Protection Association (NFPA).
+58 Applicable requirements for high-risk areas and emergency management include those detailed in or by various VHA Directives, Joint Commission hospital accreditation standards, Occupational Safety and Health Administration, American National Standards Institute (ANSI)/Association for the Advancement of Medical Instrumentation (AAMI), and National Fire Protection Association (NFPA).

-56 VHA Handbook 1160.06, Inpatient Mental Health Services, September 16, 2013.
+59 VHA Handbook 1160.06, Inpatient Mental Health Services, September 16, 2013.
 (This VHA handbook was scheduled for recertification on or before the last working date of September 2018 and has not been recertified.)

-57 VHA Directive 0320.01, Veterans Health Administration Comprehensive Emergency Management Program (CEMP) Procedures, April 6, 2017.
+60 VHA Directive 0320.01, Veterans Health Administration Comprehensive Emergency Management Program (CEMP) Procedures, April 6, 2017.

-58 VHA Directive 1028, Electrical Power Distribution Systems, July 25, 2014.
+61 VHA Directive 1028, Electrical Power Distribution Systems, July 25, 2014.
 (This VHA directive was scheduled for recertification on or before the last working date of July 2019 and has not been recertified.)

-Occupational Safety and Health Administration,59 and National Fire Protection Association standards.60 The provision of sustained electrical power during disasters or emergencies is critical to healthcare facility operations.61
+Occupational Safety and Health Administration,62 and National Fire Protection Association standards.63 The provision of sustained electrical power during disasters or emergencies is critical to healthcare facility operations.64

-In all, the OIG team inspected eight areas-the specialty, primary care, dental, audiology, and behavioral health clinics; and the laboratory, physical therapy and radiology departments.
-The team also inspected the Juneau VA Clinic and the emergency management program.
+In all, the OIG team inspected seven areas-behavioral health, ambulatory care, pulmonary, optometry, dental, surgical, and the residential rehabilitation treatment program.
+The team also inspected the Lewiston VA Clinic.
 The inspection team reviewed relevant documents and interviewed key employees and managers.
 The OIG evaluated the following location-specific performance indicators: